gabastil/LabKeySchemaToMetadataConverter/README.md

 ![UTF-8](images/utf_8.PNG)

-If run into the following message, click "Cancel" and follow the directions above:
+If you run into the following message, click "Cancel" and follow the directions above:

 ![error message](images/error_message.PNG)